This post contains affiliate links.

-The first thing that comes to mind when most people hear “writer” is an old timey novelist like Hemmingway, puffing a pipe and drunkenly writing a paragraph a day.
+The first thing that comes to mind when most people hear “writer” is an old-timey novelist like Hemmingway, puffing a pipe and drunkenly writing a paragraph a day.
 Unfortunately, that’s not me.
-Most freelance writers today are not writing books.
+Most freelance content writers today are not writing books.

 Instead, we create all of the web content you consume every day.
 This can include blog posts, web pages, product descriptions, email newsletters, and everything in between.

-Can you really travel as a freelance writer anywhere in the world?
+Can you really travel anywhere in the world as a freelance content writer?

 Almost.
 The only things that constrain me are timezone and internet speed.
 As a writer, if you’re willing to answer client messages late at night or early in the morning, timezones won’t be an issue at all.
 So far, they haven’t been for me even though I live 8 hours ahead of my clients, who are all American.

-Ok, now that these are out of the way, here’s the exact steps I took to become a freelance writer and start traveling the world!
+Ready to learn how to start freelance writing with no experience?
+These are the exact steps I took to become a freelance content writer and start traveling the world!